 There’s no doubt that this is an exciting time in your business journey.
 After starting your LLC, it’s easy to get carried away in all the excitement and expectations.
 After all, as a new business owner, you’ve got a lot on your plate.

-Every year, your LLC must submit an Annual Report to the Virginia State Corporation Commission to keep your information current.
+In Virginia, LLCs are not required to file annual reports but they still must pay an annual registration fee.
+This fee keeps your LLC in good standing and helps keep the state’s records up-to-date regarding commercial activity within its borders.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

-What is the Virginia Annual Report?
-Why is it Important?
+What Is the Virginia Annual Registration Fee?
+Why Is It Important?

-Consider an Annual Report the Commonwealth’s yearly checkup on your LLC.
+Consider an annual registration fee the Commonwealth’s yearly checkup on your LLC.
 It’s similar to a census in that its purpose is to collect the necessary contact and structural information about each Virginia business.

 Don’t be intimidated, but it’s not something you want to take lightly.
 This is how the Commonwealth updates your LLC’s record with the most recent information.
 They need to know how to reach you with important information about your business status, upcoming filings, taxes, and service of process.

-For example, if you change your registered agent, or your current agent resigns, you’ll need to keep the Commonwealth informed so they can update their contact information.
-Miss one of their communications and your LLC in Virginia might end up falling out of good standing or, even worse, administratively dissolved.
+In addition, if you change your registered agent, or your current agent resigns, you’ll need to keep the Commonwealth informed so they can update their contact information.
+Miss one of their communications and your LLC in Virginia might end up falling out of good standing or, even worse, being administratively dissolved.

 Moreover, keeping your information current will help other businesses and potential customers find you.
-Anyone, including future partners or clients, can contact your LLC by searching for your business name on the State Corporation Commission website, so it’s important to maintain updated data by filing Annual Reports.
+Anyone, including future partners or clients, can contact your LLC by searching for your business name on the State Corporation Commission website, so it’s important to maintain updated data by filing annual registration fees.

-How Much Does the Virginia LLC Annual Report Fee Cost?
+How Much Does the Virginia LLC Annual Registration Fee Cost?

 If you’re putting together a budget for all your LLC’s costs – like formation costs, name reservation fees, and initial operating expenses – it’s important to include annual filings like this one, just so that there are no surprises.

 Costs vary from state to state.
 Some are free while others can be several hundred dollars.
-Domestic and foreign LLCs only need to pay $50 per Annual Report in Virginia.
-Corporations have to pay more ($100+), although this depends on the number of authorized shares they have.
+Domestic and foreign LLCs only need to pay $50 per annual registration fee in Virginia.
+Corporations have to file a full annual report with much more information than an LLC’s annual registration fee, and they also pay more ($100+), although this depends on the number of authorized shares they have.

-Due Date and Frequency for an Annual Report in Virginia
+Due Date and Frequency for an Annual Registration Fee in Virginia

-You will file one Annual Report per year, and it’s due on the last day of your LLC’s anniversary month (the month in which you initially formed it).
-So, if the Commonwealth approved your LLC’s Articles of Organization on December 10, 2018, your Annual Report would be due each year by December 31st.
+You will file one annual registration fee per year, and it’s due on the last day of your LLC’s anniversary month (the month in which you initially formed it).
+So, if the Commonwealth approved your LLC’s Articles of Organization on December 10, 2021, your annual registration fee would be due each year by December 31st.

 What Happens if You Don’t File?

 We’ve covered all the basics, but you might be wondering what the form itself looks like.
+As it is not an annual report, there is very little information required for the Virginia LLC annual registration fee.
 When you go to file, you’ll need to provide the following information:

 Now is the moment you’ve been waiting for – your anniversary month has arrived and it’s time to file.
 You have a couple of options.
 The quickest and easiest route is online filing, but you can also submit it by mail or in person.

-Online Filing: You can complete your Annual Report filing entirely through the SCC Clerk’s Information System.
+Online Filing: You can complete your annual registration fee filing entirely through the SCC Clerk’s Information System.
 If you don’t have an account, you’ll need to create one first.
-Once you’re signed in, you can select Annual Report and enter the necessary information, then pay using a credit or debit card.
+Once you’re signed in, you can select Pay Registration Fees and enter the necessary information, then pay using a credit or debit card.

 Filing by Mail: This process is a bit trickier.
-Annual Report hard copies aren’t readily available for download, but the SCC will send you one if you request it.
-Use the Online Forms Request page to obtain one.
+Annual registration fee hard copies aren’t readily available for download, but the SCC will send you one if you request it.
+Use the Online Forms Request page to obtain a Notice of Assessment of Annual Registration Fee form.
 Fill it out with the appropriate information, then mail it (along with a check for your payment) to: